 In the Department of Health & Behavior Studies

-Describe your clinical nursing experiences; then describe your teaching experience in academic, professional development, and/or clinical settings.
+- (1) Clinical and Teaching Experience Describe your clinical nursing experiences; then describe your teaching experience in academic, professional development, and/or clinical settings.

-Discuss your interest in nursing education and why you chose this specialty area.
+- (2) Interest in Nursing Education Discuss your interest in nursing education and why you chose this specialty area.

-Describe any experience you have with research and statistical methods; then discuss the research in nursing education you would like to pursue.
+- (3) Research Experience and Interests Describe any experience you have with research and statistical methods; then discuss the research in nursing education you'd like to pursue.

-Describe where you see yourself professionally in 10 years.
+- (4) Future Plans Describe where you see yourself professionally in 10 years.

-Explain why you are an exceptional candidate for this program including an example of how you have collaborated in academic or clinical settings.
-Address your experience in online learning.
+- (5) Qualifications for the Program Explain why you are an exceptional candidate for this program, including an example of how you have collaborated in academic or clinical settings.
+Address your experience with online learning.

-5. Academic writing sample
+5. Applicants must submit an academic writing sample

-6. Optional: Graduate Record Examination
+7. Optional: Graduate Record Examination